 - Primary Prevention Branch (including Community and Worksite Wellness Program): This branch includes a variety of programs that work with communities and organizations to encourage healthy living activities aimed at preventing chronic disease and health complications, including the CDC-funded Community Transformation Grant (CTG) that targets rural, border and frontier communities, and the Community and Worksite Wellness Program that promotes nutrition, physical activity and obesity prevention amongst all Texans.

 - Tobacco Prevention & Control: This branch works to reduce the health effects and economic toll of tobacco on the citizens of Texas.
 Major goals are prevention of tobacco use among young people, reducing or quitting existing tobacco usage in all populations, eliminating exposure to secondhand smoke and promoting compliance and support of existing tobacco laws in Texas.

-- All branches of the section are supported by the Office of Surveillance, Epidemiology and Research (OSER).
+- All branches of the section are supported by the Office of Surveillance, Evaluation and Research (OSER).
 Subject matter experts in this branch serve as the collectors, evaluators and interpreters of data that informs and enhances health promotion and chronic disease prevention in Texas.

 In addition to these major branches, key programmatic areas include:

 - The Texas School Health Program functions as a central resource for educators, schools and their respective communities across Texas working to increase access to health education and services for Texas school-age children;

 - The Abstinence Education Program uses a holistic approach to encourage the implementation of evidence-based interventions to delay initiation of sexual activity.
 This is part of a continuum of services to decrease the teen pregnancy rate and rate of sexually transmitted infections in youth ages 15-19.